 seasons of our growth as Christians.

-All programs are postponed until further notice.
+All other programs are still postponed until further notice.

-Sermons and Bulletins available online.
+Recorded Sermons and Bulletins available online.

 Click on the Sermons heading above to access videos and bulletins.

 We are pleased to welcome Reverend Dr. Winston Lawson as our pulpit supply this Sunday, June 20.

 After completing Seminary training in Jamaica in 1967, Winston spent a year at the University of Winnipeg, Canada, doing a yearlong internship for the World Student Christian Federation, in preparation for becoming the General Secretary of Student Christian Movement (local WSCF chapter), in Jamaica.
 Since then, he did graduate studies at Pittsburgh Seminary in PA, served the denomination at the General Assembly level, and churches in Atlanta, GA, Columbia, SC, Jackson, KY, and Tuscaloosa, AL. In 1992, Winston completed his Ph.D. in Social History at the University of the West Indies, in Kingston, JA.